Important information from the Home Front Command – Pikud HaOref. Safety Guidelines for Rocket Fire.

 - A hard copy of emergency telephone numbers

-- Copies of important documents, medical records, prescriptions, identity documents, wills etc.
+- Access to or copies of important documents, medical records, prescriptions, identity documents, wills etc.

 - Recreational matter (books, games etc.)

 - A small bag for you and your family with your personal stuff, in case you are evacuated and cannot return home for a few days